The Harlem Renaissance Turns 100: Celebrating the Era's Exceptional Authors

 This tongue-in-cheek tone is characteristic of the time.
 The ownership of their own identity allowed authors to play with humour and satire.
 Previously, the comedy surrounding African-Americans was only the prejudiced lampooning of outsiders, particularly in the form of minstrels and caricatures, but as the Harlem Renaissance grew, authors were able to take control of their own image, to the point where they could satirize themselves and use humour on their own terms.

-This is never more evident than in Langston Hughes.
+This is never more evident than in Langston Hughes who we have already mentioned above.
 Hughes was undeniably a powerful and important writer and poet.
 But among his lofty accolades, Hughes was also a whip-sharp humorist.
 There are elements of this throughout his writing, but it is best seen in his series of articles based around the character of “Simples” or Jesse B. Semple.
 Through the eyes of every-man Simples, Hughes treats us to a view of Harlem, in all of its ironies and ridiculousness.
 To read more about Hughes’ use of humour in his writing, read: Langston Hughes, and the Black Comedy of a Black Poet.